Cross-Registration for TC Students

 Processing and Auditing Applications

 Degree applications will begin to be processed and audited after the filing date.
 This is a lengthy process as each application is audited individually.
-Students will be contacted via regular mail if there are any problems.
-Letters verifying the degree award will be mailed on the degree date to those who have completed all requirements.
-February and October diplomas may be picked up on the day of conferral after in the Office of the
+Students will be contacted via TC Email if there are any problems.
+Letters verifying the degree award will be Emailed on the degree date to those who have completed all requirements.

 Mail: National Student Clearinghouse